6 Tips for Creating Error-Free Packaging

 There are many different components involved when creating packaging, from the copy to the graphics, barcodes, and braille.
 To help ensure that you create error-free packaging and reduce the risk of dealing with a product recall, it’s always helpful to implement some best practices to follow.

-Most times when approving packaging, the PDF can go through many revisions before getting approved.
+Most times when proofreading packaging, the PDF can go through many revisions before getting approved.
 Files can also be stored across different network shares or even on someone’s local computer.
-It’s key to always ensure you know where to find the most up to date PDF.
+It’s key to ensure you know where to find the most up-to-date PDF.
 By doing so, you will avoid sending the wrong PDF to print!

 Do you know what versions of Adobe Illustrator your suppliers are using?
 Chances are they are all using different versions.
 A different version of software equals different functionality and feature sets.
 Ensuring everyone is on the same version means everyone is talking the same language and you have repeatable results.
 You also know there won’t be any unintended changes due to the software you’re using.